Double taxation

 Jurisdictions may enter into tax treaties with other countries, which set out rules to avoid double taxation.
 These treaties often include arrangements for exchange of information to prevent tax evasion – such as when a person claims tax exemption in one country on the basis of non-residence in that country, but then does not declare it as foreign income in the other country; or who claims local tax relief on a foreign tax deduction at source that had not actually happened.

 The term "double taxation" can also refer to the taxation of some income or activity twice.
 For example, corporate profits may be taxed first when earned by the corporation (corporation tax) and again when the profits are distributed to shareholders as a dividend or other distribution (dividend tax).

 There are two types of double taxation: jurisdictional double taxation, and economic double taxation.
-In the first one, when source rule overlaps, tax is imposed by two or more countries as per their domestic laws in respect of the same transaction, income arises or deemed to arise in their respective jurisdictions.
+In the first one, when source rule overlaps, tax is imposed by two or more jurisdictions as per their domestic laws in respect of the same transaction, income arises or deemed to arise in their respective jurisdictions.
 In the latter one, when same transaction, item of income or capital is taxed in two or more states but in hands of different person, double taxation arises.